nuejs/nue/packages/nuejs.org/docs/project-structure.md

 ```
 /
   ├── img/                  # Folder for image files
   │   ├── screenshot1.png   # Example screenshot for a blog
   │   ├── screenshot2.webp  # Another example screenshot
   │   └── ...               # Additional image files can be added here
+  |
   ├── icon/                 # Folder for SVG icons
   │   ├── arrow-right.svg
   │   ├── arrow-left.svg
   │   ├── three-dots.svg
   │   └── ...               # Additional SVG files can be added here
 ```

 In this example, the `img` folder contains sample images, such as screenshots or other real-world examples suitable for a blogger.
-The `icon` folder includes SVG files for icons, specifically `arrow-right.svg`, `arrow-left.svg`, and `three-dots.svg`, along with an extra row indicating that there are additional files represented by `...`.
-These assets can be referenced directly in your project without any processing, simplifying the management of essential static resources.
+The `icon` folder includes SVG files for icons, specifically `arrow-right.svg`, `arrow-left.svg`, and `three-dots.svg`.
+These assets can be referenced directly in your project without any processing.

 ## Example Structures

-This document looks great!
-You've effectively organized the structure and provided clear explanations for each section.
-Here are a few minor suggestions for clarity and consistency:

-1. **Consistency in File Types**: Ensure that all file types mentioned are consistently described in the context of their use.
-For instance, if you're detailing what each file does in the "Files" section, you might want to do the same in the "Example Structures" section.

-2. **Content Clarity**: You could clarify the purpose of each example in the "Example Structures" section a bit more, particularly in the context of a typical user or developer.
-This would help users understand how they might structure their projects.

-3. **Formatting**: Ensure consistent formatting across different sections, such as using bullet points or bold for key terms, to enhance readability.

-4. **Additional Comments**: If you anticipate more changes or examples, consider adding a note at the end indicating that this document will evolve as Nue does.

-5. **Visual Elements**: If applicable, consider adding diagrams or visuals for the directory structures to provide a more comprehensive understanding.

-### Example Structures

-#### Blogging Site
+### Blogging Site
 Example blogging site directory structure (files and folders):

 ```